 Previous to this appointment, he was Senior Staff Organist at the Michigan Theater in Ann Arbor, University Carillonneur at the University of Michigan as well as a member of the Faculty of the Organ Department in addition to being Director of the Stearns Collection of Musical Instruments.
 He was also Cathedral Organist at Blessed Sacrament Cathedral in Detroit, an instrument recently featured as the subject of a premiere recording of the works of Steven Ball's predecessor in Detroit, René Becker.

 You can learn more about Steven Ball and his work with The Stearns Collection of Musical Instruments by listening to a recent Michigan Radio broadcast located here or a recent alumni association movie here.
 There was also a recent associated press article which can be found here.

 The recent restoration of the Charles Baird Carillon made national news and appeared across the nation on the "Big Ten" network as well as PBS stations.
 You can watch the episode here or another related story for LSA magazine here.
-Dr. Ball also recently made an appearance on the nationally syndicated ESPN-ABC network performing “The Victors", and is literally responsible for writing the dictionary definition of “bellringing” and its related entries for the New Grove Dictionary of Music and Musicians.
+Dr. Ball also recently made an appearance on the nationally syndicated ESPN-ABC network performing “The Victors", and is responsible for literally writing the dictionary definition of “bellringing” and its related entries for the New Grove Dictionary of Music and Musicians.

 The Ann Arbor Public Library recently interviewed Steven Ball about his life and work at the University of Michigan, The Michigan Theater, The Cathedral of the Most Blessed Sacrament as well.
 You can find that podcast located here.